luau-lang/luau/rfcs/syntax-nil-forgiving-operator.md

 This operator doesn't have any impact on the run-time behavior of the program, it will only affect the type of the expression in the typechecker.

----
+### Parsing of assignments

-While parsing an assignment expression starts with a *primaryexp*, it performs a check that it has an l-value based on a fixed set of AstNode types.
+An assignment expression starts with a *primaryexp* and we perform a check that it is a valid l-value based on a fixed set of AstNode types.

-Since using `!` on an l-value has no effect, we don't extend this list with the new node and will generate a specialized parse error for code like:
+Since using '`!`' on an l-value has no effect, we don't extend this list with the new node and will generate a specialized parse error for code like:

 ```lua
 p.a! = b
 ```

----
+### Handling of union types

 When operator is used on expression of a union type with a `nil` option, it removes that option from the set.
 If only one option remains, the union type is replaced with the type of a single option.